-Enrolling for Medicare and making the right plan selection is a big decision.
-While it is important to weigh all your options, failure to get coverage on time can lead to penalties that increase Medicare costs over time.
-Medicare late enrollment penalties can catch people off guard, which is why you should be aware of how to avoid these costly premium penalties.
+Enrolling in Medicare and selecting your healthcare plan is a big decision.
+While it is important to weigh all your options, failure to get coverage on time could cost you.
+Here’s what you need to know in order to avoid Medicare late enrollment penalties.

-Medicare has four parts, but not all of them have late enrollment penalties.
-A person can face late enrollment penalties for Medicare Part A, Part B, and Part D if they fail to enroll for Medicare during the Initial Enrollment Period (IEP) and don’t qualify for a Special Enrollment Period (SEP).
+You can face late enrollment penalties for Medicare Part A, Part B, and Part D if you fail to enroll for Medicare during the Initial Enrollment Period (IEP) and don’t qualify for a Special Enrollment Period (SEP).

 If you miss the IEP, you’re eligible to enroll for coverage typically without penalties if you qualify for an SEP.
 Certain events make people eligible for coverage during an SEP, including: